FALL 2021 APPLICATIONS - (2) OPTIONS:

 - Fall applications accepted beginning September 1.

 Our LL.M.
 Program is designed for individuals who have received legal training outside the United States and would like to expand their knowledge of American and international legal systems.
 The LL.M.
-Program in the American Legal System is split into fall and spring semesters, ending with graduations in mid-May and January.
+Program in the American Legal System is divided into fall and spring semesters, ending with graduations in mid-May and January.
 Attendance at an introductory week focusing on the American legal system is required of all LL.M. degree candidates and is held the week prior to the beginning of fall and spring semester classes.

-- Applicants must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing Systems (IELTS) if the applicant's native language is not English or the applicant did not obtain a law degree from a school in which the language of instruction is English.
+- Applicants must take the Test of English as a Foreign Language (TOEFL), the International English Language Testing Systems (IELTS), or the DUOLINGO English Test if the applicant's native language is not English or the applicant did not obtain a law degree from a school in which the language of instruction is English.
 William & Mary will not accept scores older than two years at the time of application.
 The minimum TOEFL scores acceptable for admission are 90 (Internet-based total).
-The minimum IELTS score is 6.
+The minimum IELTS score is 6 and the minimum DUOLINGO score is 95.

-- William & Mary may accept a student with a slightly lower TOEFL or IELTS scores score in certain cases.
+- William & Mary may accept a student with slightly lower TOEFL, IELTS, or DUOLINGO scores in certain cases.
 However, an applicant with such a score should retake the test to attempt to improve his or her score.
 The LL.M. degree program requires oral participation and an ability to write examinations and other papers in English.
 Your success in the Program depends upon your ability to participate fully in academic life.
-English language competence may be satisfied through TOEFL, IELTS, or by other means of evaluation.
+English language competence may be satisfied through TOEFL, IELTS, DUOLINGO or by other means of evaluation.